KTamas/blog.ktamas.com/content/post/2019-02-01-converting-my-blog-to-hugo-and-getting-rid-of-my-vps.md

 ### On the Future of My Blog

-Making this move also means that I will start cross-posting my posts from [WriteTogether](https://writetogether.space/users/ktamas) to here.
-One-off posts like this one will definitely make it here; the ongoing series I have at WriteTogether will probably stay there until they are done, and then I'll re-edit them into long-form posts and publish them here.
-I will also post content here that doesn't fit WriteTogether for one reason or another.
+There is a lot more content to come as I started writing regularly.
 Feel free to [subscribe to this blog](http://feeds.feedburner.com/KTamasBlog) in your favorite RSS reader.

 Hugo gives me a lot of ways to tinker; I am already thinking about replacing the commenting system, adding reading time, word count and so on.
 I might write something on this in again in the future.

 *This post was not sponsored by anyone, just in case some of it reads like an ad for Github or Netlify or whatever.*

-*This post originally appeared on [WriteTogether](https://writetogether.space/posts/ktamas/converting-my-blog-to-hugo-and-getting-rid-of-my-vps).*